miguel-failde - pioneer

 Cuban society of the late 19th century was racially stratified and politically volatile — the Ten Years' War (1868–1878) had just ended, slavery would not be fully abolished until 1886, and Cuban identity was being actively contested.
 The danzón embodied a Cuban (rather than purely Spanish or French-colonial) musical identity, blending European formal structures with Afro-Cuban rhythmic life.

 The dance that accompanied it — partners in close embrace, moving in small, contained steps with subtle hip movement — was considered scandalous by conservative elements and defended fiercely by Cubans who saw it as an expression of national character.
-The danzón's sensuality was mild by later standards, but in 1879 Havana and matanzas"> Matanzas, it represented a social challenge.
+The danzón's sensuality was mild by later standards, but in 1879 Havana and Matanzas, it represented a social challenge.

 ---